LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 1. Login to repl.it
 1. Go to the classroom dashboard in repl.it classroom
 1. Scroll down to *Student Overview*
-1. Search for your students
-  * Use browser search: Command+F for Mac, Ctrl+F for windows
+1. Use browser search to find students: Command+F for Mac, Ctrl+F for Windows
 1. Hover over assignment # to see assignment name
 1. Click on assignment to be taken to that students work